 Canister filters can be easily put away from view.
 Their mobility also makes them easy to adjust.
-Besides, canister filters are ideal for more than 26-gallon aquariums.
+Besides, this filters are ideal for more than 26-gallon aquariums.

-Canister aquarium filters need to be primed before use, but some models come with auto priming devices.
-Canister filters typically have multiple filter media baskets to allow you to install several types of filter media at the same time.
-That’s part of the reason why canister filters are the most efficient filters you can get.
+Canister filters need to be primed before use, but some models come with auto priming devices.
+These filters typically have multiple filter media baskets to allow you to install several types of filter media at the same time.
+That’s part of the reason why canister filters are the most efficient ones you can get.

 Hang-on-back filters are installed by hanging them onto the back of the aquarium.
 Like canister filters, they are connected to the aquarium through pipes.

 An advantage of hang-on-back power filters is affordability.
 Besides, they are often capable of working with several types of filter media simultaneously.
 Lastly, they are quite easy to maintain.

 These are the best aquarium filters for medium or small size tanks with less than 55 gallons of capacity.
 In most of the HOB filters you will see filter cartridges and mechanical filtration media.
 The filter cartridges are of two types – one contain chemical filtration media like activated carbon and other has biological filtration media.